There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

 #10: The Crochet Dog Harness That Looks Like It Came Straight Off Pinterest

-You know that moment when your golden is pulling toward the neighbor’s yard and the leash is digging into your hand and you’re thinking there has to be a better way?
-Yeah.
-This is that better way.
+You know what it feels like when your golden is about to run into the neighbors yard and your pulling on the leash and it is digging into your hand and you are thinking there has to be a better way.
+This is the better way.

-This harness is giving full cottage-garden energy — cream cotton base, pink bobble stitch trim, and olive green edging that makes the whole thing look like something you’d frame on your wall.
-And the construction?
-It’s not just pretty.
-The H-shaped flat layout means it sits across your dog’s chest and back without putting pressure on the throat — which is huge for a breed like yours.
+Harness is giving full cottage-garden energy!!
+Cream cotton base with pink bobble stitch trim and olive green edging that will make it look like something you’d frame on your wall!
+Not only is it pretty, but the H-shaped flat layout means the harness sits across the dog’s chest and back without pressing on her throat, which is important for our sensitive doggies.

-The key materials here are 100% cotton yarn in cream, magenta, and sage green, plus wooden toggle buttons on the side panels for adjustability, and a swivel clip D-ring at the center back where the braided cotton leash attaches.
-That leash is crocheted too — a two-tone olive and cream cord that ties the whole look together.
+Marie Claire The key pieces are: 100% cotton yarn in cream, magenta, and sage green, wooden toggle buttons for adjustability on side panels, and a swivel clip D-ring attached to a braided cotton leash at the center back where a crocheted, two-tone olive and cream cord attaches the leash to the outfit.

-Button the side panels looser in summer so air moves through the open mesh crochet panel across the back.
-Your girl stays cool, the harness stays put.
+Button the side panels more loosely in summer to allow air to circulate through the open mesh crochet panel at the back, keeping your girl cool and the harness in place.

 📸 Photo credit: Instagram @unge.mutia